Kagoshima ramen

 Kagoshima ramen (鹿児島ラーメン) is a ramen dish which is offered in Kagoshima Prefecture, in southern Japan.

 Main ingredients

 Its soup is mainly based on tonkotsu (pork bone broth).
 It is a little cloudy, and chicken stock, vegetables, dried sardines, kelp and dried mushrooms are added.
 Kagoshima Ramen is the only ramen which is not influenced by Kurume ramen for geographical and historical reasons.
 The size of the noodle is a bit thicker than normal.
 Compared with other local varieties of ramen, the size of the noodle and the taste of the soup are very different; each shop has separate recipes.
-It is served with pickled daikon.
+It is served with pickled daikon (senmai-zuke).